Debbie's Hypnotherapy Blogs

 Does hypnotherapy work?

 Often (and quite understandably) people ask me; “Does hypnotherapy work?”
-For some it’s enough that they feel better, sometimes after just one session.
-Often they are amazed at the change.
-But I can hear others saying 'Well, she would say that, wouldn't she?'
+What can I say, except, 'Yes', and for some, that's enough But I can hear others thinking, 'Well, she would say that, wouldn't she?'

 So don’t just take my word for it.
 The good news is that there is a lot out there and new evidence coming out all the time.